Louisjreeves/SetupWacInstall/QuickStart_RCSimple.md

 * Option 8 - Use this to collect logs to send to support
 * Option 9  Constrained Delegation adds trust for the nodes and the WAC server for each other - only for Kerberos.
 This may be required or desirable.
-* Option 6 - Redfish test setup
+* Option 8 - section 2 Redfish test setup
      *(a) Use this if the product is not working.
 This will let you know the redfish is not working *(b) If this is the case.
 Use option 5.
 Do this on a per Node basis.
 This will clear the USB NIC for reuse.
 No changes required.
-* Option 5 - Clears the USB NIC so OMIMSWAC will recreate the needed Network Components to function- this is automated by OMIMSWAC.
+* Option 8 - Section 3.
+Clears the USB NIC so OMIMSWAC will recreate the needed Network Components to function- this is automated by OMIMSWAC.
-* Option 7 - Will recreate the CAU role, but the assumption is the CVO is already created and works.
+* Option 6 - Section 2 Will recreate the CAU role, but the assumption is the CVO is already created and works.
 DO step 5A first.

 # Additional Troubleshooting if Updates Fail